Visit Vaxholm as a day trip from Stockholm

 Visit Vaxholm to see Stockholm and the archipelago from the water

-So, you want to visit Vaxholm?
-Great, here’s how you do it:
+So, you want to go to Vaxholm?
+Great, here’s how to get from Stockholm to Vaxholm:

 We booked the classic tour to Vaxholm with Stromma .
 If you book this trip, you’ll want to book it a day or two in advance, and make sure to get seats outside.
 Get there early, because most of the seating is actually inside.
 Most passengers book this including the lunch, but in case you don’t you’ll have to fight for a seat outside.